-One event BNL hosts each year in honor of Earth Day local schools in grades 3-5 are asked to create a poster focusing on suggested environmental themes.
+One event BNL hosts each year in honor of Earth Day is the "Your Environment" art contest.
+Students from local schools in grades 3-5 are asked to create a poster focusing on suggested environmental themes.
 The winning students receive a \$100 gift check and all students who enter the contest receive a Certificate of Appreciation at our annual awards celebration.

-The winning posters for Earth Day 2012 were created by:
+The winning posters for Earth Day 2013 were created by: